What Went Wrong In Patriots’ 26-10 Week 3 Loss To Lions?

 Missed tackles won’t tell the whole story Sunday, because the Patriots weren’t even athletic enough to get close enough to Lions skill players to whiff.

-The Patriots’ defense isn’t just slow.
-They lack the quickness to react to any spin move or juke.
-That left big gains for Lions rookie running back Kerryon Johnson all night.
-He had 16 carries for 101 yards.
-It was the first time a Lions running back has rushed for 100 yards since 2013.
+The Patriots’ defense isn’t just slow, they lack the quickness to react to any spin move or juke.
+That left big gains for Detroit’s rookie running back Kerryon Johnson all night.
+He had 16 carries for 101 yards, and was the first time a Lions running back has rushed for 100 yards since 2013.
 LeGarrette Blount, a more physical runner, had 16 carries for just 48 yards.
 Speed at running back kills the Patriots.

 The Patriots’ secondary also let the Lions’ receivers run free in the middle of the field on crossing routes.

-The Patriots’ defense simply couldn’t get off the field.
-The Lions won the time of possession battle 39:55 to 20:45.
+New England’s defense simply couldn’t get off the field, and the Lions won the time of possession battle 39:55 to 20:45.

 NO THREAT OF A RUSHING ATTACK

-The Patriots insisted on using Sony Michel as their lead back through the first three quarters.
-Then running back Rex Burkhead left the game with a neck injury, forcing Michel into the role for the entire fourth quarter.
+The Patriots insisted on using Sony Michel as their lead back through the first three quarters before running back Rex Burkhead left the game with a neck injury, forcing Michel into the role for the entire fourth quarter.

 Michel was ineffective, totaling 50 yards on 14 attempts.
-He caught one pass on three targets for a loss of a yard.
-He also had a drop.
+He caught one pass on three targets for a loss of a yard and also had a drop.

 We couldn’t imagine ourselves saying this in March, but the Patriots really miss Jeremy Hill, who tore his ACL in Week 1.